-The general requirement for most scenarios is that the server side application process requires administrative privileges on the remote computer.
+The general requirement for most scenarios is that the server-side LanGuard process requires administrative privileges on the remote computer.
 This means that the account being used for the connection must be a local administrator on the remote computer.

-Most GFI Software products can be configured to use an alternative user name and password.
-For this to work as intended, it is necessary to understand and setup the environment properly.
-An incorrect setup might result in errors like “access denied” although an account with sufficient permissions was specified.
-It is also necessary to be able to determine which process within an application is used when making the connection.
+In order to achieve this GFI LanGuard can be configured to use an alternative user name and password.
+For this to work as intended, it is necessary to understand the environment properly and configure everything accordingly.
+An incorrect setup might result in errors like 'Access denied' although an account with sufficient permissions was specified.
+It is also necessary to be able to determine which service/process is used when making the connection.

-Microsoft Windows authentication is used when a server side process accesses a remote computer.
-Microsoft Windows makes the first connection attempt via the account of the process itself.
+When a server-side process accesses a remote computer Microsoft Windows authentication is used.
+Windows makes the first connection attempt via the account of the process itself.
 If this connection attempt fails, then Windows makes a second connection attempt using the Alternative Credentials.

-However, if the first connection attempt to access the remote machine is successful but the account of the process does not have sufficient administrative permissions to perform its tasks, the access fails and Windows returns an 'Access denied' message to the application and Windows does not attempt to use the Alternative Credentials.
+Note: However, everything fails if the first connection attempt to access the remote machine is successful, but the account does not have sufficient administrative permissions.
+Moreover, Windows returns an 'Access denied' message to the application and does not attempt to use Alternative Credentials.

 Another alternative is to launch the application console executable using the Run as a different user option.

-When there is the need to use alternative credentials one needs to ensure that the account of the service or the logged in user is unable to authenticate with the first connection attempt.
-In this case the authentication process can use the alternative credentials to access the remote computer.
+When using alternative credentials, ensure that the account of the service or the logged-in user is unable to authenticate with the first connection attempt.
+In this case, the authentication process will be able use alternative credentials to access the remote computer.

-The best way to achieve this is to create a new service account on the remote machine and add this account to the local administrators group of the GFI server.
-Ensure to give the user a name that does not exist on any other computer, like administrator, but use a name like “GFIServiceAccount123”.
+The best way to achieve this is to create a new service account on the remote machines and add this account to the local administrators' group of the GFI LanGuard server.
+Ensure to give the user a name that does not exist on any other computer, like 'GFIServiceAccount123'.

-Use this account to run the server side service and specify alternative credentials within the application.
-For example, in GFI Languard it should be used for the scanning or remediation process.
+Use this account to run the LanGuard services and specify alternative credentials for scanning and remediations.

-The Microsoft Windows feature User Account Control (UAC) can also interfere with the use of alternative credentials.
-It can be disabled from the registry as follows:
+Note: The Microsoft Windows feature User Account Control (UAC) can interfere when using alternative credentials and needs to be disabled.